Power Point Ammo: PP Bullets Explained

-The Power Point line of ammunition is one of Winchester’s premium hunting products.
+Winchester Power Points are one of the brand’s premium hunting products.
 This bullet features a soft lead tip and a notched jacket to create a very uniform level of expansion, while maintaining a very high degree of accuracy.
 This type of bullet is often referred to as a “standard” hunting bullet, because they use tried-and-true technology without any fancy (and expensive) features that some shooters may deem unnecessary.

 Some similar ammo lines are the Sierra GameKing, Hornady Interlock and Federal Soft Point.
 These all look and perform similarly and have been used for hunting successfully for decades.
 There is a huge following of hunters who simply prefer these older-style bullets because they get the job done nicely.